 How can McAlister & Co help?

-If you think a sole trader IVA sounds like the right solution for you, contact McAlister & Co today.
 Our sole trader IVA team is friendly, understanding, and efficient, and as experts in IVAs, they can guide you through every step of the process.
 Just by getting in touch you are taking the first step in dealing with your debt, and your IVA could be set up within as little as six weeks, giving you back your peace of mind.